 Email Molly: firstname.lastname@example.org

 Bill is responsible for the planning and implementation of USABA’s marketing and communication plans.
 He oversees the promotion of the organization and communication with local, regional and national media.
-He also assists in the management of programs and events like the annual Breckenridge ski camp, tandem cycling and triathlon camps, and Breakfast with Champions fundraiser.
+He also assists in the management of programs and events like the annual Breckenridge ski camp, tandem cycling and triathlon camps, and Breakfast with Champions fundraiser, as well as live stream broadcasts and commentary of regional and national competitions in goalball and blind soccer.
 Bill started working with USABA in 2019, having spent the previous 22 years in various communications roles with Olympic National Governing Bodies such as USA Cycling, USA Taekwondo, U.S. Biathlon, USA Pentathlon, U.S. Speedskating, USA Boxing and USA Archery.
-He has BA in Communications from Niagara University and enjoys attending his children’s sporting events and watching football on Sundays in the fall.
+He has served as press officer for Team USA at five Olympic Games and one Paralympic Games.
+Bill has BA in Communications from Niagara University and enjoys attending his children’s sporting events and watching football on Sundays in the fall.

 Email Bill: firstname.lastname@example.org